ARM-software/psa-api/doc/crypto/api/keys/types.rst

         .. rationale::

-            This format is the same as that specified for X.509 in :cite-title:`LAMPS-MLKEM`.
+            This format is the same as that specified for X.509 in :rfc-title:`9935`.

         The size of the public key depends on the ML-KEM parameter set as follows: